orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 - navigate *away* from Orbeon Forms to external pages, or pages embedded in iframes
 - navigate *back* to Orbeon Forms, while keeping the form data and other state information

+However, custom modes can be used separately from these functions, and conversely these functions can be used without custom modes.

 Here is an example of workflow involving standard modes, a custom mode, an external page or service, and navigation back to Orbeon Forms:

 ![Custom modes workflow](../images/custom-modes-workflow.webp)